abisxir/alasgar/README.md

 ...
 ```

-You need to specify it before creating window, after window creation there is no effect.
+You need to specify it before creating window, after window creation there is no effect when setting the screen size.

 Environment variables
 =====================